-- Assessment of capital requirements for credit risk: the standardised approach established in the Solvency Regulation for calculating the minimum own funds requirements associated with this risk has been applied. - Assessment of capital requirements for credit concentration risk: the simplified option is being used, applying the relevant sector and individual concentration indices established by Banco de España.
+- Assessment of capital requirements for market risk: the standardised approach established in the Solvency Regulation for estimating the minimum own funds requirements associated with this risk has been used. - Assessment of capital requirements for operational risk: the basic approach is being applied. - Assessment of capital requirements for credit valuation adjustment risk: the standardised approach for calculating the necessary capital for this risk has been used.